 The singleton facade works best for small classes that most likely will not be changed.
 My

 LogManager looks like this (comments and code contracts have been removed):

 _logManager = logManager;

 public static ILogger GetLogger(Type type)

 public static ILogger GetLogger<T>()

 return _logManager.GetLogger(typeof (T));

 ILogManager which is used by the facade.
-The logging abstraction layer do actually not care about how the
+The logging abstraction layer actually does not care about how the

 ILogManager is created or configured.
-It’s an implementation detail only know by the user of the actual logging framework.
+It’s an implementation detail only known by the user of the actual logging framework.

 I do not recommend anyone to use a singleton facade unless it’s absolutely required.
 Usually, it should only be used in frameworks, your own internal one or one like this.